We introduce you to the leading affiliates

 For newbie affiliate managers I would suggest being as engaged as you can with your programme and publishers.
 Be open to trialling different models, commission structures and strategies.
 Look at what you’re paying for different types of publisher and the value they bring to your business.

 For new publishers to affiliate marketing, I would publish quickly and measure the performance, learn and adapt content accordingly.

 From looking after the technical aspects of the website to working closely with affiliate networks and speaking at numerous industry events, Colin strives to find effective ways of partnering with relevant travel brands.
 He is experienced at promoting travel products through innovative use of technology, weather data and authentic content.

 ABOUT PUBLISHER DISCOVERY

 Read more about our affiliate discovery and recruiting tools in the latest Tech Update post.
-There will be further ‘Publisher Spotlight’ articles in coming months covering different promotional types.
+This is one of a series of ‘Publisher Spotlight’ articles covering different promotional types and market verticals.